Eemaa26/Evernote/README.md

 In order to run the client client sample code, you need a developer token.
 Get one at https://sandbox.evernote.com/api/DeveloperToken.action

-Twitter Integeration
+Twitter Integration
 --------------------
-The SDK has been modified to post Tweets to Twitter using the Twitterizer Open Source Project.
+The sample has been modified to post Tweets to Twitter using the Twitterizer Open Source Project.
 A Twitter Developer Account is required.
 From your Twitter Developer Account, you can create an Application.
 Creating an Application will provide a Consumer Key, Consumer Secret, Access Token, and Access Secret.
-OAuth is normally used for authentication but for this example we generate the Access Token from the Twitter Application page.
+OAuth is normally used for authentication, but for this example, we generate the Access Token from the Twitter Application page.

 Twitterizer - https://github.com/Twitterizer/Twitterizer

 Twitter Developer Page - https://dev.twitter.com/apps/new

 Getting Started - Windows